Skip to content

 EORs help with global employee mobility by handling international worker hiring complexities such as visa sponsorship and local regulatory compliance.

-Companies are able to send their staff on international assignments and even hire workers of different nationalities as EORs take on all the duties of hiring and managing them.
-They include HR administrative duties, managing taxation obligations, managing worker benefits, and running payroll.
+Companies can send staff on international assignments and hire workers of different nationalities because EORs take on all the duties of hiring and managing them - including HR administration, managing taxation obligations, managing worker benefits, and running payroll.

 When an EOR operates as a legal employer, it simplifies the employment process for international workers.
-Businesses are able to grow internationally because they don’t need to handle labor laws in different countries.
+Businesses can grow internationally without needing to manage labor laws in each country themselves.

 Does the EOR secure your confidential information?

 Yes.
-The EOR secures your confidential information by use of data protection measures such as encrypted systems and strict access controls.
-They also adhere to local data privacy laws because they keep sensitive employee and business data secure from unauthorized access.
+The EOR secures your confidential information through data protection measures such as encrypted systems and strict access controls.
+They also follow local data privacy laws to keep sensitive employee and business data secure from unauthorized access.

 Can you hire international workers without an EOR?